- Innovation and Research

 Coauthor a journal paper with your dad?
 Pitt undergrad Riley Wolynn has.

 Wolynn, a sophomore health sciences major, and her father, Todd Wolynn (MED ’92) a pediatrician and CEO of Kids Plus Pediatrics, both contributed to a paper published April 13, 2021, in Vaccine.
 The study analyzes tweets that use the hashtag #DoctorsSpeakUp, which was originally a pro-vaccine hashtag until anti-vaccine activists co-opted it.
 In a coordinated attack, the activists employed the hashtag in tweets citing bogus studies and spreading misinformation and fear.
+Jaime Sidani, assistant professor of medicine and a core faculty member in the center, was the lead author.

 “Replace all #Vaccines with #Vitamin shots. #DoctorsSpeakUp,” writes one Twitter user.